ILLIXR/ILLIXR/docs/getting_started.md

         ./runner.sh config.yaml

+6. If so desired, you can run ILLIXR headlessly using [xvfb][5]:

+        xvfb-run ./runner.sh config.yaml

 ## ILLIXR Runtime with Monado (supports OpenXR)

 ILLIXR leverages [Monado][3], an open-source implementation of [OpenXR][4], to support a wide range of applications.
-Monado only supports Ubuntu 18.10, because of a low-level driver issue.
+Monado only supports Ubuntu 18.04, because of a low-level driver issue.

 1. Clone Monado: